-COMPENSATION COMMITTEE AUTHORITY AND RESPONSIBILITIES
+NOMINATION & COMPENSATION COMMITTEE AUTHORITY AND RESPONSIBILITIES

-Julius Baer operates a multi-tiered system of compensation governance, which ensures that there are clear processes governing all aspects of compensation.
-The Board of Directors sets the overall remuneration policy and retains full responsibility for designing and monitoring all aspects of the compensation paid to the Board of Directors and the Executive Board, which is paid in line with the compensation principles set forth in the Articles of Incorporation (cf. www.juliusbaer.com/cq).
+Julius Baer operates a multi-tiered system of compensation governance with clear processes governing all aspects of compensation.
+The Board of Directors (BoD) sets the overall remuneration policy and retains full responsibility for designing and monitoring all aspects of the compensation paid to the BoD and the EB.
+All compensation is delivered in line with the compensation principles set forth in the Articles of Incorporation (cf. www.juliusbaer.com/cq).